Gastrointestinal Manometry

 4. pH monitoring in all patients with reflux symptoms responsive to proton pump inhibitors in whom surgery is planned, but combined pH/impedance monitoring in those not responsive to proton pump inhibitors in whom surgery is planned.

-Guidelines from the American College of Gastroenterology on esophageal physiological testing (Gyawali, et al., 2020) recommend that patients with obstructive esophageal symptoms without a mechanical cause undergo high-resolution esophageal manometry for the evaluation for esophageal motility disorders (conditional recommendation, very low quality of evidence).
+Guidelines from the American College of Gastroenterology on esophageal physiological testing (Gyawali et al, 2020) recommend that patients with obstructive esophageal symptoms without a mechanical cause undergo high-resolution esophageal manometry for the evaluation for esophageal motility disorders (conditional recommendation, very low quality of evidence).
 The guidelines recommend high-resolution manometry over conventional line tracing manometry for the diagnosis of esophageal motility disorders in patients with obstructive esophageal symptoms (strong recommendation, moderate quality of evidence).
 The guidelines recommend high-resolution impedance manometry with postprandial monitoring be used to confirm the diagnosis of rumination if clinically necessary in patients with esophageal symptoms suspicious for rumination syndrome (conditional recommendation, low quality of evidence).
 The guidelines also note that esophageal high-resolution manometry complements the diagnostic evaluation of chest pain not responsive to PPI therapy.

 Post-Operative Anorectal Manometry in Children with Hirschsprung Disease

-Guidelines on the management of postoperative obstructive symptoms in children with Hirschsprung disease from the American Pediatric Surgical Association (Langer, et al., 2017) state that anorectal manometery may be useful in identifying pelvic dyssynergia if the child does not have a mechanical obstruction, the rectal biopsy and motility investigations are normal, and there has been no response to botulinum toxin.
+Guidelines on the management of postoperative obstructive symptoms in children with Hirschsprung disease from the American Pediatric Surgical Association (Langer, et al., 2017) state that anorectal manometry may be useful in identifying pelvic dyssynergia if the child does not have a mechanical obstruction, the rectal biopsy and motility investigations are normal, and there has been no response to botulinum toxin.

 Yates et al (2021) stated that there is wide variation in the clinical use of diagnostic tools for children with chronic constipation and functional/structural FI (CCFSFI).
 Anorectal manometry (ARM) is a well-recognized technique to examine the function of the anorectum.
 These researchers carried out an up-to-date review on ARM in pediatric patients with CCFSFI, with specific focus on the indication of use and protocol.
 They performed a systematic search for empirical studies using ARM with a pediatric sample.
 A keyword search of literature published in English before July 2018 was conducted and updated to October 2019.
 Data on demographics, clinical information, study aims, ARM parameters and use of sedation/anesthesia were collected.
 A total of 227 studies were included in this systematic review.
 The age of study participants at the time of ARM ranged from birth to 18 years.
 ARM was most commonly used in patients with organic conditions (65 %) compared to functional constipation (41 %).
 In 48 % [108/227] of the studies, ARM was performed awake.
 The ARM parameters most frequently assessed were the recto-anal inhibitory reflex, which was evaluated in 198/227 studies (87 %) and the anal resting pressure [166/227 studies (73 %)].
 The authors concluded that this systematic review has highlighted the vast variation of ARM use within pediatrics and the need to strive toward standardization and use of consensus guidelines.
 These researchers anticipated this would further advance the understanding of the pathophysiological mechanisms involved in children with defecation disorders.
 Hirschsprung disease (HD) is one of the key words in this study.

 Evans-Barns et al (2022) noted that HD is commonly encountered by pediatric surgeons.
 Despite advances in the surgical management, these children may experience symptoms of bowel dysfunction throughout adulthood; ARM may be used to assess post-operative anorectal structure and function.
 In a systematic review, these researchers examined the literature pertaining to post-operative findings of ARM in children with HD.
 They synthesized the available data regarding anorectal motility patterns in children following repair of HD; and examined the reported ARM protocols.
-These investigators caried out a systematic review of 4 databases: Embase, Medline, the Cochrane Library, and PubMed; the systematic review was performed in accordance with Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guideline.
+These investigators carried out a systematic review of 4 databases: Embase, Medline, the Cochrane Library, and PubMed; the systematic review was performed in accordance with Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guideline.
 Studies reporting results of post-operative ARM in children with HD were evaluated for inclusion.
 A total of 23 studies met inclusion criteria, with a combined cohort of 939 patients.
 Post-operative ARM results were reported for 682 children.
 The majority of included studies were assessed as "poor quality".
 Disparate manometry protocols, heterogeneous cohorts, and lack of standardized outcome assessments introduced a risk of outcome reporting bias, limited the comparability of results, and impeded clinical translation of findings.
 The authors concluded that this systematic review demonstrated the lack of high-quality evidence underlying the current understanding of post-operative anorectal motility in children with HD.
 There was little consistency in reported manometry outcomes between studies.
 In future work, emphasis must be placed on the application of standardized manometry protocols, cohort reporting, and patient outcome assessments.

 Post-Operative Colonic Manometry in Children with Hirschsprung Disease